Sicilian Expedition: Causes of the failure

 Some historians have said that the Sicilian expedition was fatally flawed from the outset, that the Athenian attempt to conquer Sicily was an example of mad arrogance.
-Others however argue that there was nothing inherently wrong with the plan strategically, and that it would have succeeded if the Athenian leadership had not made a succession of bad tactical decisions.
+Others, however, argue that there was nothing inherently wrong with the plan strategically, and that it would have succeeded if the Athenian leadership had not made a succession of bad tactical decisions.
 J. B. Bury judged that by far the biggest single reason for the expedition's catastrophic failure was the incompetence of Nicias, aggravated by the recall of Alcibiades.
+All of the different courses of action advocated by the three generals at the start of the campaign would have been viable options that could have advanced Athens's interests, but in retrospect Lamachus's suggestion to take advantage of Syracuse's lack of preparedness and attack immediately was likely to succeed and the best option.